blemasle/mls800/docs/hardware.md

 The display and 8 of the switches are controlled by an [AS1115-BSST](https://ams.com/as1115), while the two remaining switches are controlled directly by the main processor.
 The AS1115 being capable of driving up to eight 7 segments, a neat trick is to consider the 8 LEDs of the loop switches as a fifth digit.
 Saving ATmega32U4 pins, power, and reducing component count at the same time!

-## The case
+## The enclosure

-The case is made out of 4 black painted and bent stainless steel sheets and assembled with self-clinching fasteners.
+The enclosure is made out of 4 black painted and bent hot rolled steel sheets and assembled with self-clinching fasteners.
 It helps to keep the out surface smooth and gives the overall a professional-like finish.
 A laser cut acrylic bezel and the digitally printed front panel helps push that feeling even further.

 [![Rack front left](assets/hardware-rack-front-left.jpg){: width="39%"}](assets/large/hardware-rack-front-left.jpg)&nbsp;&nbsp;
 [![Rack front right](assets/hardware-rack-front-right.jpg){: width="58%"}](assets/large/hardware-rack-front-right.jpg)